devCas96/nasa-mars-photos/README.md

 - **Typescript** to enforce a code style based on types.

+- **SWR** to client-side fetching and catching info.

+- Some components were builded with **Compound components** design pattern to keep components structure, improve legibility and separate responsabilities.

+- **HOC component** implemented just for wrapping the pages layout.

 - Only **HTML5**, **CSS3**, and **TSX**, Yup, in this case It's absolutely unnecessary to implement the complexity of a preprocessor such as Sass or Less because It's a small project. 😼

 - Fonts works as **Variable fonts** which is a new specification for avoid to having multiple files with different sizes, styles, and weight (A good option for performance, flexibility, and personalization).

+- Rover's images were rendered with the help of a base64 version of itselves, there are an utility using **Plaiceholder**.

 - **PNPM** as default package manager.

 - API tested with **Jest**.

-- Some components were builded with **Compound components** design pattern to keep components structure, improve legibility and separate responsabilities.
+### NOTES:
+- Prefetching of rovers data with Static Site Generation and after that, the fetching continues with *SWR* from the client.
+- I avoid using *Suspense API* because React recommends avoiding using Suspense with fetching libraries such as *SWR*

 ## Installation & dev server